A Brief History of Saint Paul Public Schools

 1964: Saint Paul Public Schools addressed the concerns of racial imbalance in the school district by developing resolutions that students have equal educational access.

-1970-73: Arts Education at SPPS was being evaluated, which a consideration to add more arts program to the schools.
+1970-73: Arts Education at SPPS was being evaluated, and SPPS considered adding more arts programs to the schools.

 1991: Saint Paul’s high school graduation rate is 73%, among the highest in the country.